MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-ios.md

 ## Installing an app

-Installing an app on your iOS device is done primarily from the App Center install portal or our native app, which is explained in the next section.
+Installing an app on your iOS device is done primarily from the App Center install portal, which is explained in the next section.
 Installing your apps can be done in two different ways depending on the developer's preference:

 1. You will receive an email from App Center that directs you to the release in the App Center.
 You can also elect to go directly to the [App Center Install Portal](https://install.appcenter.ms) at any point to see apps you've been added to and their releases.